Protecting Your RV Plumbing While Camping in Cold Weather, Selectively Winterize.

 Some RVs especially the larger and newer motorhomes have often been designed to survive a wider range of weather changes without suffering damage in cold environments,

-Some RVs even have the complete holding tank area, with the water lines, enclosed.
-And the area will have its own furnace that will automatically turn on when the compartment temperature drops below a certain level, typically 40F.
+Certain RVs even have the complete holding tank area, with the water lines, enclosed and the area will have its own furnace that will automatically turn on when the compartment temperature drops below a certain level, typically 40F.